 At this price, it should mean that purchasing speakers aren’t too much of a stretch for your budget.

 For something that’s ultra-small, mini, and portable, I would recommend that you look at Pico projectors – these are also known as handheld projectors.

-Now it’s important to note, these are not going to work very well if you want to project a movie at a larger than a couple of foot wide.
-So, if you are putting up a large projector screen of say 4-foot-wide or more, it a Pico projector simply won’t cut it.
+Now it’s important to note, these are not going to work very well if you want to project a movie larger than a couple of feet wide.
+So, if you are putting up a large projector screen of say 4-foot-wide or more, a Pico projector simply won’t cut it.